12 Knitting Tips for Beginners

 Let me be that mentor for you.
 Having been a beginner only a few years ago, I'm in a unique place where I can complete many advanced patterns, but still remember very clearly sitting cross-legged on my bed with my laptop by my side, pausing the instructional video I'd pulled up every second-and-a-half to study exactly where the instructor's needles were poking and in what direction the yarn was wrapping.
 If you keep trying to start knitting but keep getting discouraged, or you're scouring the Internet for wisdom before you finally take the plunge, these ten tips that I wish were told to me when I began knitting should help.

 A great place to learn how to knit is with our free online knitting classes!
 From casting on to binding off, you'll learn everything you need to know through videos, supplemental written instructions, and guidance all along the way.
-Start with Knitting Class: Getting Started (Part 1)
+Start with Free Online Knitting Class (Knitting Class: Part 1)

 1. Buy Cheap, Plain Yarn